kaltura/kaltura-player-js/docs/how-to-build-a-plugin.md

 }
 ```

-## Step 4 - 	Fill Simple Implementation
+## Step 4 - 	Fill in Simple Implementations

-To see the plugin in action, lets fill some simple implementations:
+To see the plugin in action, lets fill in some simple implementations:

 ### *Plain JavaScript*